GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 4. The following warning will pop up:

-> ⚠️ **"Resource Secret/jwt-key does not exist - this will create a new resource."**
+> ⚠️ Resource Secret/jwt-key does not exist - this will create a new resource.

 5. Click **Create**.